-• Irrigation Area
+Irrigation Area

-Manage the irrigation area in accordance with the EPA's Environmental Guidelines: Use of Effluent by Irrigation (Department of Environment and Conservation [DEC], 2004).
+- Manage the irrigation area in accordance with the EPA's Environmental Guidelines: Use of Effluent by Irrigation (Department of Environment and Conservation [DEC], 2004). - Limit irrigation to the expanded irrigation area and to the construction phase only.

-During construction activities, Clean TeQ will assess the Project against the specific water management performance indicators outlined in Table 4.
+During construction activities, SEM will assess the Project against the specific water management performance indicators outlined in Table 4.

-Table 4 - Water Management Performance Indicators - Construction
+Table 4 Water Management Performance Indicators - Construction